RobTillaart/DHTNew/README.md

 Supports DHT11, DHT22, DHT33, DHT44, AM2301, AM2302, AM2303 as these all have the same protocol.
 Note there are differences e.g. DHT11 has no negative temperature, no decimals, and a longer wakeup time.

+#### Sonoff Si7021

-Since 0.4.14 there is experimental support for the Si7021 (see #79).
+Since 0.4.14 there is **experimental** support for the Sonoff Si7021 .
-No hardware yet to test this myself.
+No hardware yet to test this myself, but it is confirmed to work.(see #79) Seems the Sonoff Si7021 sensor is very sensitive in the wakeup timing.
+This behavior needs to be investigated in the future.

 ## DHT PIN layout from left to right